 This category accounts for 10% of the CLDF.
-Employee received a total of zero (0) points.
-He has not provided any documentation to supplement additional points being awarded.
+Employee received a total of zero (0) points here and has not provided any documentation to supplement additional points being awarded.
+I find that this score falls within the rubric of managerial discretion.
+Considering as much, I again find that Employee's arguments to the contrary are unpersuasive.